Food Tech

 • The world food industry consumes 30% of the energy we produce and emits 22% of the total greenhouse effect gases (GHG).

 • Each year, we waste a third of the food we produce, sometimes even before it reaches our tables.
-Furthermore, 26% of the world's population is suffering from obesity or excessive weight.
+Furthermore, according to a study by the World Obesity Federation, by 2035, more than half of the world's population is expected to be overweight and nearly a quarter will be obese.

 • Our diet affects the environment through the consumption of energy related to food and waste generation.